-The bill: (1) increases the basic standard deduction for married couples filing a joint return; (2) increases the width of the 15-percent and 28-percent rate brackets for married couples filing a joint return; (3) increases the beginning and ending points of the phase-out of the earned income credit for married couples filing a joint return; and (4) permanently extends the provision that allows the nonrefundable personal credits to offset both the regular tax and the minimum tax and permanently repeals the reduction of the refundable credits by the amount of an individual's alternative minimum tax.
-These provisions will reduce the tax burden on affected individual taxpayers.
+The bill: (1) increases the basic standard deduction for married couples filing a joint return; (2) increases the width of the 15-percent and 28-percent rate brackets for married couples filing a joint return; (3) increases the beginning and ending points of the phaseout of the earned income credit for married couples filing a joint return; (4) permanently extends the provision that allows the nonrefundable personal credits to offset both the regular tax and the minimum tax and permanently repeals the reduction of the refundable credits by the amount of an individual's alternative minimum tax; and (5) sunsets the provisions of the bill to comply with the Congressional Budget Act.
+These provisions will reduce the tax burden on affected individual taxpayers for taxable years beginning before January 1, 2005.
 The bill will have no impact on businesses.